Our Team

 Mr. Nester directs the activities of our project sales division which distributes commercial radiation detection and training equipment.
 He also leads the commercialization of the RSCS SIM-Teq line of training simulators manufactured by RSCS.

-As the Calibration and Repair Laboratory Manager, Mr. Nelson supervises our technicians and manages all laboratory operations.
+As the Calibration & Repair Laboratory Manager, Mr. Hunter supervises our technicians and manages all laboratory operations.
+Including the calibration/repair of instruments, leak test services, and instrument rentals.
 The RSCS Calibration and Repair Laboratory services over 10,000 portable radiological instruments annually and performs analytical services for leak testing.

 Mr. Rollins has managed all R&D and manufacturing initiatives to develop and manufacture the SIM-Teq product line of radiation simulator training devices since 2012.
 In this capacity he has led all R&D efforts to bring the best available state-of-the-art designs to the final builds of our standard product line.
 Mr. Rollins’ engineering team are continually developing new models of instruments to support the expansion of this training simulator system.